Splat Hair Dye Review

 The majority of complaints are with regards to the damage it does to hair.
 A few buyers said that it damaged their hair worse than bleach did.
 This may be because it lightens and deposits in one step, although this result isn’t reported by everyone.

-To see how the product held up outside of the brand’s website, we headed over to Amazon to read about the Original Complete Kit in Pink Fetish.
+To see how the product held up outside of the brand’s website, I headed over to Amazon to read about the Original Complete Kit in Pink Fetish.
 It has a rating of 4.5/5 stars awarded by 558 shoppers.

 Have a peek at the rating snapshot below if you’d like to see how that score was calculated: